gokkuu100/kwetu-heroku/README.md

 2. /houses/:id - This route specifies a specific house related to its id.
 Has a GET request where it returns a specific dress and a POST request to update a specific part of a house
 3. /agents - This route lists a dictionary of agents with their properties.
 Has a GET request.
 4. /agents/:id - This route lists specific agents related by their id.
 Houses a GET request
-5. /clients - This route has a GET request to list a dictionary of users
+5. /users - This route has a GET request to list a dictionary of users
-6. /clients/:id - This route has a GET request that brings properties related to a specific user by their ID.
+6. /users/:id - This route has a GET request that brings properties related to a specific user by their ID.
+7. Signin - This route authenticates already existing users
+8. Signup - This route creates new users to the system and authenticates them when carrying out certain requests
+9. JWT tokens - Carries out user authentication and authorization

 ## Usage
 Git clone this repository to your local machine and navigate into it.
 Install the dependencies through the pipfile and run flask run to fire it up locally.
+Certain routes are protected and you are needed to have agent privileges to carry out certain functionalities.

 ## Technologies used
 1. Python - To carry out the mapping